 This is the 10th year where quality speakers eager to share experiences meet audiences excited to see where agile is going in Government organizations.

-Agile has moved beyond software, and event beyond information systems.
+Agile has moved beyond software, and even beyond information systems.

 DevOps combined building, testing and releasing software into an agile construct using automation and frequent releases.
 Now fundamental agile principles are finding their way into non-software areas such as business operations and hardware development.